 - Yes, you said it… He was even shielding his eyes with his hands to protect them.

-I didn’t need to do that, but it was, let’s say, borderline.
+For myself, I didn’t need to do that, but it was, let’s say, borderline.
 It’s as if everything we had experienced until now hadn’t been real, hadn’t really existed…

 - What can we do ?
 Everything is strange here… Vibrant, but strange.